centrifuge/apps/.github/README.md

 ## Preparing Envs (e.g when the dev chain data is reset)

-### Frontend

-1. Create pools for initial data

-### Faucet
+### Faucet (only available in demo and dev)

 1. Add a valid seed hex to `faucet-api/env-vars/demo.secrets`
-2. Fund the account wallet with aUSD and DEVEL/DEMO
+2. Fund the account wallet with all availabe pool currencies and the native currency

 ### Onboarding API